 Students with prior experience or an education in graphic art or illustration may qualify for the Graphic Illustration Certificate.
 Co/prerequisite requirements for courses listed in the certificate will be handled on a case-by-case basis.
-If students do not have current experience or degrees, GDES213 will be required before GDES225 can be taken.

 This certificate allows students to add to their skills in mechanical and computer-generated illustration and provides them with entry-level electronic layout skills so they can grow personally and professionally.
 Successful graduates of the Graphic Illustration Certificate will be able to add to their professional portfolio and will be prepared for continued growth in graphic illustration with job possibilities in permanent or freelance illustration for advertising agencies, publishing firms and companies that maintain in-house graphic design departments.

-TH LAB CR
+IH LAB CR

-GDES111 Electronic Publishing I 2 3 3
+GDES110 Page Layout and Design 2 3 3

-GDES114 2-D Design for Graphic Arts 2 3 3
+GDES114 Graphic Design I 2 3 3

-GDES122 Color Theory for Graphic Arts 2 3 3
+GDES122 Color Theory for Graphic Design 2 3 3

+GDES155 Computer Illustration 2 3 3

 GDES211 Illustration I 2 3 3

+GDES213 Graphic Design II 2 3 3

 GDES221 Illustration II 2 3 3

-GDES222 Computer Illustration 2 3 3

-GDES225 Commercial Design II 2 3 3

 GDES226 Portfolio Preparation 2 3 3

 ARTS123 Drawing I 2 3 3

 ARTS210 Painting I 2 3 3

 ARTS223 Drawing II 2 3 3